Lane Frost

 Lane Clyde Frost (October 12, 1963 – July 30, 1989) was an American professional rodeo cowboy who specialized in bull riding, and competed in the Professional Rodeo Cowboys Association (PRCA).
-He was the 1987 PRCA World Champion bull rider and a 1990 ProRodeo Hall of Fame inductee.
-He was the only rider to score qualified rides on the 1987 PRCA Bucking Bull of the Year and 1990 ProRodeo Hall of Fame bull Red Rock.
-He sustained severe injuries at the 1989 Cheyenne Frontier Days event when the bull Takin' Care of Business struck him after the ride, and he was pronounced dead at a local hospital.
+He was the 1987 PRCA World Champion bull rider.
+He was also the only rider ever to score a qualified ride on Red Rock, the 1987 PRCA Bucking Bull of the Year.

 Early life

 At the time of Lane's birth, his parents lived in Lapoint, Utah.
 His father, Clyde, was on the rodeo circuit as a saddle bronc and bareback rider.
 His mother, Elsie, went to stay with her parents in Kim, Colorado, and he was born in the hospital in La Junta.
 He had an older sister, Robin, and a younger brother, Cody.

 Frost started riding dairy calves around age 5–6.
 His first rodeo awards were won when he was 10, at the "Little Buckaroos" Rodeos held in Uintah Basin: first in bareback, second in calf roping, and third in the "bull riding" (calf riding) event.
 He also competed in wrestling in junior high school.
 The family then moved to Oklahoma and he attended Atoka High School in Atoka.
 In Oklahoma, he was the National High School Bull Riding Champion in 1981.
 He was the Bull Riding Champion of the first Youth National Finals in Fort Worth, Texas, in 1982.

 On January 5, 1985, Frost married Kellie Kyle (born 1965), a barrel racer from Quanah, Texas, west of Wichita Falls.